1 / 20

 18 / 20

-A. The rear trailer of a double
+A. The rear trailer of a triple

 B. A full trailer behind a truck

-C. The rear trailer of a triple
+C. The rear trailer of a double

 Due to rearward amplification a double is twice as likely, and a triple is 3.5 times more likely to roll over than a five-axel trailer.